dhellmann/pymotw-3/source/codecs/index.rst

 .. {{{end}}}

-Using :mod:`codecs` to wrap a data stream provides a simpler interface than working directly with :mod:`zlib`.
+Using ``codecs`` to wrap a data stream provides a simpler interface than working directly with :mod:`zlib`.

 .. literalinclude:: codecs_zlib.py